extremepayne/py-generate-ascii/README.md

 ## This is a work in progress
 Be sure to use Courier.
-You can view text in courier like this on a windows computer:
+You can view text in courier like this (on a windows computer):

 ![Win7 Notepad Format->font](images\Notepad1.JPG)